-"This effort includes a gradual rise in the composition of green electricity supplied from RE sources to 31 per cent by 2025, 40 per cent by 2035, and 70 per cent by 2050," he said in the Dewan question-and-answer Rakyat's session in response to Datuk Ali Anak Biju's (PN-Saratok) question on the measures needed to meet data centre renewable energy needs and its impact on future tariffs.
+"This effort includes a gradual rise in the composition of green electricity supplied from RE sources to 31 per cent by 2025, 40 per cent by 2035, and 70 per cent by 2050," he said in the Dewan Rakyat's question-andanswer session in response to Datuk Ali Anak Biju's (PN-Saratok) question on the measures needed to meet data centre renewable energy needs and its impact on future tariffs.

-Akmal Nasrullah is confident that this can be realised via various programmes, including the Feed-in-Tariff (FiT), large-scale solar (LSS), Net Energy Metering

-Self-Consumption (NEM), (Selco), New Enhanced Dispatch Arrangement (NEDA), Corporate Green Power (CGP), and Green Electricity Tariff (GET) programmes.
+Akmal Nasrullah is confident that this can be realised via various programmes, including the Feed-in-Tariff (FiT), large-scale solar (LSS), Net Energy Metering (NEM), Self-Consumption (Selco), New Enhanced Dispatch Arrangement (NEDA), Corporate Green Power (CGP), and Green Electricity Tariff (GET) programmes.

-Additionally, to allow corporate companies, including data centres, easier access to green electricity directly from RE generators, Corporate Renewable Energy Supply Scheme (CRESS) programme has been introduced.
+Additionally, to allow corporate companies, including data centres, easier access to green electricity directly from RE generators, the Corporate Renewable Energy Supply Scheme (CRESS) programme has been introduced.